wavesfi/jekyll-shell-theme/roadmap.md

    initial DAO code development.
   * Code review, DAO deployment and website update (to enable proposals and voting).
   * Once the Waves.FI node balance reaches 30k WAVES all WAVES will be transferred into the DAO.
-  * Governance token distribution has finnished.
-That's it!
+  * Governance token distribution has finnished with the transfer of funds.

 - Age of the DAO
   * The DAO and its funds are completely governed by DAO token holders.